arista-netdevops-community/automation_and_telemetry_demo/README.md

 ls public
 ```

-### Move all the YANG files from OpenConfig to the same directory
+### Copy all the YANG files from OpenConfig to the same directory

 ```
 cp public/release/models/*.yang yang_modules/.